 File use tax electronically

 You can file and pay your individual use tax using our electronic filing system.
 Log in and follow the prompts to file and pay individual use tax.
+When filing electronically, you may start a return and use the Save and Finish Later function if needed.

 If you are an individual and your purchases subject to use tax were for personal use, you must file an annual return by April 15 of the following year.
 Form UT1, Individual Use Tax Return.